 Using an electric shaver over a manual razor for shaving the head does come with its own benefits.

-For one, it’s much more difficult to cause nicks and cuts when using an electric shaver.
+For one, it’s more difficult to cause nicks and cuts when using an electric shaver.
 Because you’ll generally need to be less cautious, the shave is usually quicker overall.
 Having said that, you’ll still want to take your time and be careful.

 Another benefit is that most electric shavers can be used both wet and dry, although you’ll definitely want to check the specifications of your specific device.